Scams >> Scam And Its Types >> Cure-All Products Scams

 Avoiding fake (counterfeit) medicines :

-In European countries, websites selling medicines have to display a particular logo (a white cross over a green stripped background).
-This symbol should link MHRA's list of registered online sellers.
-Medicines and Healthcare products Regulatory Agency (MHRA) is responsible for regulation of medicines which states anybody selling medicines online should be registered with the MHRA.
+In European countries, websites selling medicines must display a specific logo—a white cross over a green striped background.
+This symbol should link to the MHRA's list of registered online sellers.
+The Medicines and Healthcare products Regulatory Agency (MHRA) is responsible for the regulation of medicines and states that anyone selling medicines online must be registered with the MHRA.

 Related Scams: